wamp-proto/wamp-proto/spec/basic.md

 Further, if *Subscriber A* subscribes to **Topic 1**, the `SUBSCRIBED` message will be sent by *Broker* to *Subscriber A* before any `EVENT` message for **Topic 1**.

-> In general, `SUBSCRIBE` is asynchronous, and there is no guarantee on order of return for multiple `SUBSCRIBEs`.
+> In general, `SUBSCRIBE` is asynchronous, and there is no guarantee of order of return for multiple `SUBSCRIBEs`.
 The first `SUBSCRIBE` might require the *Broker* to do a time-consuming lookup in some database, whereas the second might be permissible immediately.
 >

 #### Remote Procedure Call Ordering